datacommonsorg/website/tools/apigee/README.md

 > NOTE: This tool is currently a WIP and the usage below will change once it is finalized.

+## Auth

+(First time only) Follow [these instructions](https://docs.gspread.org/en/v6.1.2/oauth2.html#for-end-users-using-oauth-client-id) to generate and download a credentials.json file.

 ## Usage

 To migrate keys in prod env: